 The world of commerce is an ever-changing one.
 Tech developments such as 5G and the Internet of Things are reshaping everyday life.
 And that includes how we all shop.
 Customer support is evolving with social media, artificial intelligence and unified communications.

 That’s a lot for any eCommerce business to keep up with.
 Some things, though, will never change.
 That includes the importance of robust inventory management to retail.
 Being able to get the correct products to your customers is fundamental to success.
 Ensuring you don’t fail at order fulfilment begins with understanding your inventory and supply chain.

 In an increasingly complex eCommerce world, keeping track of inventory is tricky.
-Many brands are turning to omnichannel inventory management to meet the challenge.
+Many brands are turning to omnichannel inventory management – also known as multichannel inventory management – to meet the challenge.
 We’re going to share five tips to help you make omnichannel inventory work for you.
 In doing so, we’ll cover:

 - Cross-channel integration

 - Clear data visibility

 Before we get to those tips, though, let’s cover some of the basics.
 We’ll begin with precisely what we mean by omnichannel inventory management.

 Modern brands know it takes more than a reliable product at a reasonable price to impress consumers.
 Many firms are now focusing on making customer experience their principal differentiator.
 That means excelling in every interaction a company has with its customers.

 Providing excellent customer experience also means meeting customers where they are.
 Companies must sell their products and make customer support available via many channels.
 Modern consumers want to use different devices and buy through various platforms.
 It all depends on what’s most convenient for them at any given time.

 eCommerce brands, then, must reach customers via a range of channels.
 It’s no longer sufficient to try to funnel all customers to a single website.
 So, is listing products for sale on multiple platforms the definition of omnichannel?
 Unfortunately, it’s not that straightforward.